Couples Therapy Intensives NYC | Sex Therapist Brooklyn | EFT Intensive | BIPS

 Some things can't be worked through fifty minutes at a time.

-Intensives work best when time is what you need most.
+Couples therapy intensives and sex therapy intensives work best when time is what you need most.

 Couples with demanding schedules who can't reliably commit to weekly appointments